Leomelonseeds/UltimaAddons/README.md

 - You cannot make additional claims beyond 1 claim if you do not have a nexus.
 - You cannot create outposts or challenge if you do not have a nexus.
 - Turrets can be destroyed by TNT explosions, even if the Kingdom has anti-explosion misc upgrade.
+- Players are forced to select a pacifist/aggressor option on Kingdom creation, by making the GUI re-open if closed without selecting anything.

 ## Custom Enchantments
 The plugin also hooks into AdvancedEnchantments' API to provide the following custom effects: